Trips With Kids

-On the list of places to visit during our trip we had the old Olympic town in Sarajevo.
-Old, abandoned, neglected… but still worth seeing.
+On our list of places to visit was the old Olympic venue in Sarajevo.
+Old, abandoned, neglected — but still worth seeing.

 The Winter Olympic Games were organized here in 1984.
 Back then, this place was teeming with life.
 Today is quite different.
-To this day, only the characteristic concrete bobsleigh track and a few old ruins of buildings have survived.
+To this day, only the distinctive concrete bobsled track and a few old ruins of buildings have survived.

-With a bit of imagination we organized a private bobsleigh race running around the track.
-In the summer, no sledges… crazy, right?
+With a bit of imagination, we organized our own bobsled race, running around the track.
+In summer, no sleds — crazy, right?

 Then we decided to drive down to the city center for lunch.